 Kate and I want to thank all of our customers, students and friends for joining us at the farm and helping make the summers of 2010-2017 absolutely wonderful.
-Andrew and I will be now taking over, and we thank Kate for her years of service and love for the animals.
+With Kate returning to England, Andrew and I will be taking over the management.
+I want to thank Kate for her years of service and love for the animals.

 The Five women who ride at Willow Pond Stables in Saginaw, Michigan (http://www.willowpondstables.net) wanted to find a superbly qualified dressage instructor who might be willing to host us for a 3-day clinic.
 We found Karin Reid-Offield and Brek-n-Ridge Farms in Harbor Springs, Michigan and we couldn’t have been happier.
 We received fabulous instruction in the most beautiful surroundings in Michigan!